Civic Trust Awards

-The Civic Trust Awards scheme was established in 1959 to recognise outstanding architecture, planning and design in the built environment.

-As the longest standing built environment awards scheme in Europe, since 1959, more than 7000 projects have been rewarded and the scheme has continued in its objective to recognise projects that have made a positive contribution to the local communities they serve.

-The Civic Trust Awards is one of the only remaining independent built environment awards schemes, not linked to any organisation, institution or publication and operates on a not-for-profit basis.
-We also provide an opportunity for the general public to participate in nominating and judging schemes from their local area.
+The Civic Trust Awards scheme is a British awards scheme to recognise outstanding architecture, planning and design in the built environment.
+It was established in 1959, and is the longest-standing built environment awards scheme in Europe.
+The Civic Trust Awards is not linked to any organisation, institution, or publication and operates on a not-for-profit basis.
+The general public is able to participate in nominating and judging schemes from their local area.
+They may also be awarded internationally.

-The aim of the Civic Trust Awards is to encourage the very best in architecture and environmental design, to improve the built environment for us all through design, sustainability, inclusiveness and accessibility, but also to reward projects that offer a positive cultural, social, economic or environmental benefit to their local communities.

 History

 The Civic Trust Awards were originally established in 1959 by Michael Middleton CBE of the Civic Trust to recognise outstanding architecture, urban design, landscape and public are which improve the quality of life for local communities.

 The Civic Trust went into administration in April 2009, following the loss of a government contract.
 The Civic Trust Awards was successfully rescued from the administration process by former Civic Trust employee Malcolm Hankey and his wife Karen Hankey who continue to run the scheme on a not-for-profit basis as a Community Interest Company.

 Awards are given for buildings and schemes which were architecturally outstanding and made positive differences to their local community.
 Wherever possible, at the first stage of assessment, entries to the Civic Trust Awards (and Pro-Tem Awards if the structure is still in place) will be visited by a team consisting of an architect and (where available) a universal design assessor, a community representative, a Local Authority planner and a Student Representative.
 This team reports its recommendations to the National Judging Panel (a group of experts in their respective fields) that make the final decisions on the level of award to be given.

 The assessor team will be looking for schemes that use sustainable design and construction, have a positive impact on their local environment, and have well integrated and detailed access for all.
 Feedback is offered to all unsuccessful applicants and the decision made by the assessor team and National Panel is final.

 For the Civic Trust AABC Conservation Award scheme, entries will be desk assessed by a group of specialist conservation representatives of the AABC.